satansdeer/satansdeer.github.com/content/legacy-posts/git-log-for-beginners/index.md

 git show a8c92f1
 ```

 You can use the short ID from `git log --oneline`.
-Git usually only needs enough characters to identify one commit in the repository.
+Git only needs enough characters to identify one commit in the repository.

 `git show` displays: